Orderability of Homology Spheres Obtained by Dehn Filling: Introduction

 \section{Introduction}

 A nontrivial group is called left-orderable if there exists a strict total order on the set of group elements which is invariant under left multiplication.
 We will say that a closed 3-manifold is orderable when its fundamental group is left-orderable.
+In particular, for a countable group, being left-orderable is the same as being isomorphic to a subgroup of Homeo$^+(\mathbb{R})$, the group of orientation preserving homeomorphisms of $\mathbb{R}$ (see e.g. \cite[Theorem 2.6]{BRW}).

 The reason why we care about left-orderability is that this property is conjectured to detect L-spaces completely.
-Recall an irreducible $\mathbb{Q}$-homology 3-sphere (abbr. $\mathbb{Q}$HS) $Y$ is called an L-space if dim $\widehat{HF}(Y) = |H_1(Y; \mathbb{Z})|$, i.e. it has minimal Heegaard Floer homology \cite{lspaceknot}.
+Recall an irreducible $\mathbb{Q}$-homology 3-sphere (abbr. $\mathbb{Q}$HS) $Y$ is called an L-space if dim $\widehat{HF}(Y) = |H_1(Y; \mathbb{Z})|$, i.e. it obtains minimal Heegaard Floer homology \cite{lspaceknot}.
 Boyer, Gordon, and Watson conjectured in \cite{BGW} that a $\mathbb{Q}$HS is a non L-space if and only if its fundamental group is left-orderable.
 This conjecture has been studied extensively in recent years and evidence has accumulated in favor of the conjecture \cite{BC, GL14}.

-One of the main difficulties of proving the conjecture is to show left-orderability of a fundamental group.
+One of the main difficulties of proving the conjecture is to determine the left-orderability of a fundamental group.
 Various tools have been developed to study left-orderability.
-In particular, $\widetilde{\text{PSL}_2\mathbb{R}}$ representations have been proven very useful in studying left-orderability of $3$-manifold groups \cite{CD16, EHN, Hu, Tran_cover, Tran_surg}.
+Boyer, Rolfsen, and Wiest proved that a necessary and sufficient condition that the fundamental group of a compact, connected, orientable 3-manifold be left-orderable is that there exists a homomorphism into Homeo$^+(\mathbb{R})$ \cite[Theorem 3.2]{BRW}.
+In particular, representation (i.e. homeomorphism) of the fundamental group into $\widetilde{\text{PSL}_2\mathbb{R}}$, a subgroup of Homeo$^+(\mathbb{R})$, has been proven very useful in studying the left-orderability of $3$-manifold groups \cite{CD16, EHN, Hu, Tran_cover, Tran_surg}.
+Being the universal cover of the linear Lie groups PSL$_2\mathbb{R}$ and SL$_2\mathbb{R}$, $\widetilde{\text{PSL}_2\mathbb{R}}$ is more computable as compared to Homeo$^+(\mathbb{R})$, while still containing a fair amount of information about left-orders inherited from Homeo$^+(\mathbb{R})$.

 To study $\widetilde{\text{PSL}_2\mathbb{R}}$ representations, Culler and Dunfield introduced the idea of the translation extension locus of a compact 3-manifold $M$ with torus boundary \cite{CD16}.
 They gave several criteria implying whole intervals of Dehn fillings of $M$ have left-orderable fundamental groups.